electronsoul/ADC-STM32/README.md

 # Installation

- - Copy Both Files From Src Folder To Your Folder main.c
+ - Copy Both Files From Src Folder To Your Folder Containing main.c File
 - Include ADC.h in Your File
 # Library Functions